15 Best Things to Do in New Haven (CT)

 4. Yale Peabody Museum of Natural History

-Up there with best university natural history museums in the world, the Peabody Museum started out in 1866 and just in 2018 received a $160m donation from the billionaire philanthropist Ed Bass.
+Up there with the best university natural history museums in the world, the Peabody Museum started out in 1866 and recently received a $160m donation from the billionaire philanthropist Ed Bass.

 You’ll come across wildlife dioramas and compelling permanent exhibitions for ornithology, mineralogy, Connecticut’s Native Americans and the evolution of humans and animals.

-But what kindles the most excitement is the museum’s vertebrate palaeontology collections, up there with the best in the country.
+But what excites me most is the museum’s vertebrate paleontology collections, up there with the best in the country.

 5. East Rock Park

-At the north end of the city stands a rugged diabase ridge, formed 200 million years ago, stretching out for 1.4 miles and reaching a maximum height of 112 metres.
+At the north end of the city stands a rugged diabase ridge, formed 200 million years ago, stretching out for 1.4 miles and reaching a maximum height of 466 feet.

 The sedimentary stone fringing East Rock has gradually been worn away to reveal igneous bluffs with a reddish tint from their iron content.

-You can visit the ridge at the 427-acre East Rock Park where it is ensconced in landscaped parkland skirted by the Mill River and incorporating wetland areas, a space for birding, sports fields, a canoe launch and, atop the bluffs, the 1887 Soldiers’ and Sailors’ Monument.
+You can visit the ridge at the 427-acre East Rock Park, skirted by the Mill River.
+This incorporates wetland areas, a space for birding, sports fields, a canoe launch and, atop the bluffs, the 1887 Soldiers’ and Sailors’ Monument.

-The one thing you absolutely have to do is go up to the viewpoint just in front of the monument to bask in the views of Long Island Sound and the harbour.
+I highly recommend heading up to the viewpoint just in front of the monument to bask in the views of Long Island Sound and the harbor.

 6. The Green

-The trees are relatively young elms, resistant to Dutch elm disease and planted in the 1980s after its historic predecessors died off from this fungi.
+The trees are relatively young elms, resistant to Dutch elm disease and planted in the 1980s after its historic predecessors died off from this fungus.

-The Green is the central tile of New Haven’s planned city from 1638, and was laid out by its puritan founders to be large enough to accommodate 144,000 people, which was the total that they believed would be spared by the Second Coming of Christ.
+The Green is the central tile of New Haven’s planned city from 1638, and was laid out by its puritan founders to be large enough to accommodate 144,000 people.
+This was the total that they believed would be spared by the Second Coming of Christ.

 Piercing the tree-line are the white towers of three early-19th-century churches, one of which we’ll cover later.